 The patio at Campo Fina (330 Healdsburg Ave., Healdsburg, 707-395-4640) is a destination in itself.
-The eatery comes from Dawnelise and Ari Rosen, owners of nearby Scopa (109 Plaza St., #A, Healdsburg, 707-433-5282).
-Campo Fina's café in front is small and narrow, but packed with chic statement.
+The café in front is small and narrow, but packed with chic statement.
 What used to be a storage lot out back is now an al fresco hot spot, anchored by a freestanding wood-burning pizza oven, bocce court, and a full bar.

-You could make a full meal from the 14-item bar menu, nibbling on spicy fried chickpeas, burrata smeared on grilled bread and chunked up with eggplant and figs, or simple green beans tossed with sunflower seeds in vinaigrette.
+You could make a full meal from the bar menu, nibbling on spicy fried chickpeas, burrata smeared on grilled bread with prosciutto, or fingerling potatoes smashed and ried, with mustard aioli and parsley.

-But bigger entrees will call your name, perhaps a hearty meatball sandwich on a crusty artisan roll, or a tiny, perfect portion of fried chicken that had better be ordered as soon as you sit down, because it’s made in limited amounts and “once it’s gone, it’s gone.”
+But bigger entrees will call your name, perhaps a hearty meatball sandwich on a crusty artisan roll, or a tiny, perfect portion of chicken that had better be ordered as soon as you sit down, because it’s made in limited amounts and “once it’s gone, it’s gone.”
 Or go for a wood-fired pizza, with options like grilled brocollini or Pizza Bianca (fontina, winter squash, carmalized onions, rosemary, radicchio, and aged balsamic).